AdobeDocs/commerce-admin.en/help/getting-started/hipaa-ready-service.md

 - Added a **[!UICONTROL Scheduled At]** column (the _date and time when the import or export was scheduled_).
 - Added a **[!UICONTROL User]** column (the _username of an Admin user who scheduled the import or export_).

-## Disabled features for HIPAA-readiness
+## Disabled services and features

+To comply with HIPAA requirements, some services and features supported by Adobe Commerce are either not available or disabled by default.
+Merchants have the option to re-enable or use these services and features at their own risk.

-### SaaS Services
+### Services

-None of the SaaS services offered for Adobe Commerce are available under the HIPAA-readiness offering.
+- **SaaS services from Adobe Commerce**—None of the SaaS services offered for Adobe Commerce are available under the HIPAA-readiness offering.
 These services include, but are not limited to:

   - Live Search
   - API Mesh
   - App Builder
   - Catalog Service

-### Disabled guest checkout by default

-- Guest checkout presents a potential risk for various aspects of HIPAA including logging, access control, PHI hygiene and lineage, and potentially more.
-- Guest Checkout is disabled by default in the HIPAA-readiness module, but the merchant can enable it at their own risk.

-### Disabled newsletter feature by default

-- The newsletter feature is disabled by default to prevent PHI being used in a marketing context, but the merchant can enable it at their own risk.

-### Disabled the Advanced Reporting service setting by default

-The Advanced Reporting service setting is disabled by default to prevent PHI from being used for analysis and reporting, but the merchant can enable it at their own risk.

-### Disabled Renderid service by default

-The Sendgrid service is disabled by default because the application is non-HIPAA-compliant.
+- **[SendGrid service](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/project/sendgrid.html)**—This service is disabled by default because the application is non-HIPAA-compliant.
 Merchants can submit a support request to enable Sendgrid, but they must acknowledge that they assume the risk of using the service.

+### Features disabled by default

+The following features are disabled by default in the the HIPAA-readiness module.
+Merchants can enable any of these features at their own risk.

+- **[Guest checkout](../stores-purchase/checkout-guest.md)**—This feature presents a potential risk for various aspects of HIPAA including logging, access control, PHI hygiene and lineage, and potentially more.

+- **[Newsletter feature](../merchandising-promotions/newsletters.md)**—This feature is disabled to prevent PHI being used in a marketing context.

+- **[Advanced Reporting service setting](../getting-started/business-intelligence.md)**— This configuration setting is disabled to prevent PHI from being used for analysis and reporting.